erhant/blockchatting/README.md

 ## Fees

-As written above, a fee is taken from each alias purchase
+As written above, a fee is taken from each alias purchase.
+(TODO)

-## Friends

-You can store some friends in your local storage.

-**TODO**: Store friends on-chain (via events), and make them be encrypted by user's pubkey.